Dodgers' Teoscar Hernandez: Taking seat Sunday

 • 1 min read

-Hernandez is out of the lineup for Sunday's game against the Rangers, Kirsten Watson of Spectrum SportsNet LA reports.
+Hernandez is out of the lineup for Sunday's game against the Rockies.

-Hernandez started the previous six games and continued his hot start to 2026 with three homers and a 1.042 OPS during that span.
-Alex Call is receiving the start in center field Sunday, batting eighth.
+Hernandez will head to the bench Sunday after a run of five straight starts, during which he went 3-for-17 with a double, a homer and eight strikeouts.
+Alex Call will receive the start in left field and bat sixth versus Colorado righty Michael Lorenzen.

 More News